I'm about to tell you things that only one person out of tens of thousands knows about.

 Ever wonder why a document as important as the Bible appears purposely written so that it is confusing?
 What if the Bible writers really wanted to be crystal clear in its presentation, but were not allowed to?
 Who would have been powerful enough to have hobbled them?
 The world... yes, The World, whom the Bible so demonizes.

-But make no mistake-- if the Bible was written crystal clear it would unduly threaten The World's agenda.
-Here's a hint: The World is content for the Bible to tell people that their reward is to live forever in heaven.
+The World is content for the Bible to tell people that their reward is to live forever in heaven.
 What if the Bible writers intended a deeper meaning? ...that the next world is the next generation of people, and that eternity is generations after generations continuing to be formed forever... that communities, families and individuals should focus on perpetuating the DNA and/ or culture to ensure the existence of future generations... while The World is focused on its own survival as a whole, and at times, considers local populations expendable.

 2/4/15: Agenda 21 and Rosa Koire’s Presentation: